Shreya2507/learnit/README.md

-# learnit - A language learning app
+# Learnit - A language learning app
 -- Tools Used - Flutter, Firebase